 Mistakes happen but tracking your insurance commissions can ensure that you’ll catch them.
 Should you see a problem in your commission statements or have a question about the commissions you’re owed, the first step you should take is to contact the carrier.
 (If you work with an FMO like Ritter, you should contact your FMO first with any questions or issues regarding commissions they pay.)

 Have you tried to resolve a commission issue with a carrier, but feel like you’re not getting anywhere with getting the money you’re owed?
-To escalate commission issues (for commissions that your FMO does not pay), you can contact Ritter’s Broker Operations Team at 800-769-1847.
+To escalate commission issues (for commissions that your FMO does not pay), you can contact Ritter’s Broker Support Team at 800-769-1847.
 Ritter’s expert staff members can provide you with additional resources in resolving disputed commissions and try to help you get the money you deserve.

 ● ● ●